crispinprojects/speakingcalendar/README.md

 ## Speaking

-* Speaking the selected day events is done by pressing the "s" key or using the menu item "Speak Selected Day".
+* Speaking the selected day events is done by pressing the "s" key or using the menu item "Speak Selected Day" or replay button on the header bar.
 * Selecting a day in the month-view calendar will read out the date and any event details (e.g. time and event words) assuming that speaking is selected in the preferences.
 * The Linux Speaking Calendar will tell you the time if you press the "t" key (i.e. a speaking clock).
 * Change the "Speech Rate" value in the Preferences dialog to speed up speaking (if required).